martinbydefault/martinbydefault.github.io/pages/linux/linux_tools.md

 This is useful when you have only one terminal and you want to run a command that takes too long to end or you want it to run it indefinitely, e.g.: `tcpdump` and you also want to execute another command in parallel.
 <sup>Reference: [Unix job control command list](https://kb.iu.edu/d/afnw)</sup>

 Also:

 * `jobs` -- List background processes
 * `pgrep <process_name>` -- get pid of a process
-* `kill PID` -- kill the process with this PID. without parameters equals to pressing **Ctrl+C** when the process is in the foreground.
+* `kill PID` -- kill the process with this PID.
+Without parameters equals to pressing **Ctrl+C** when the process is in the foreground.

 ## Filesystem